-Last year the Classics studied were "Macbeth," "Paradise Lost," Burke's "Speech on the Conciliation with America," Carlyle's "Essay on Burns," "The Last of the Mohicans," "Palamon and Arcite," "The Vicar of Wakefield," "The Sir Roger de Coverley Papers," "Ancient Mariner," "The Flight of a Tartar Tribe," "The House of the Seven Gables," "The Vision of Sir Launfal" and Pope's "Homer's Iliad."
-The recitation work is devoted partly to a special examination of the prescribed texts, partly to exemplification by the students of the general characteristics of the various writers and peri-In addition to this, original laboratory work is required. ods.
+Last year the Classics studied were "Macbeth," "Paradise Lost," Burke's "Speech on the Conciliation with America," Carlyle's "Essay on Burns," "The Last of the Mohicans," "Palamon and Arcite," "The Vicar of Wakefield," "The Sir Roger de Coverley Papers," "Ancient Mariner," "The Flight of a Tartar Twibe," "The House of the Seven Gables," "The Vision of Sir Launfal," and Pope's "Homer's Iliad."
+The recitation work is devoted partly to a special examination of the prescribed texts, partly to exemplification by the students of the general characteristics of the various writers and periods.
+In addition to this, original laboratory work is required.
 The aim is to bring the student into direct and sympathetic contact with those books he should learn to read and appreciate, and thus foster in him a genuine love of good literature.

 JUNIOR READING COURSE.

-In order that students may be better prepared for the literary work of the Senior year they are expected, before preing ust ast re sh mhry of se at of er in er ils is xs, d of :d of :e 1. le y e senting themselves for the Junior examination, to give evidence of some knowledge of literature.
+In order that students may be better prepared for the literary work of the Senior year they are expected, before presenting themselves for the Junior examination, to give evidence of some knowledge of Literature.
 In order that the requirements may be uniform, courses of reading have been prepared.
-The following is the course for 1899-1900:
+The following is the course for 1900-1901:

-Fall TermLast Days of Pompeii,

-Vision of Sir Launfal.Winter TermKenilworth,
+Fall Term { Last Days of Pompeii, Vision of Sir Launfal.

+Winter Term { Kenilworth, { Locksley Hall.

-Locksley Hall.Spring TermMill on the Floss,
+Spring Term Mill on the Floss.

-Marble Faun.